virtuozzo/cloudscripting-docs/docs/creating-manifest/addons.md

 <center>![new-addon](/img/new-addon.png)</center>

 The following example illustrates the add-on's installation by calling the *installAddon* action.
-You can call this action for both *update* and *install* manifest's installation types.
+You can call this action for both *update* and *install* installation types within a *parent* manifest.

 ```json
 {